hanabi/hanabi.github.io/README.md

   * This must be a *Finesse*, so Bob knows that he must have the red 1, and he must blind-play it right now or else Cathy will go on to misplay the red 2 as the red 1.
   * Bob blind-plays his slot 1 card.
 However, it is not the red 1, it was the green 1!
 Now Bob knows that he has been *Bluffed* by Alice.
   * Next, Cathy sees that Bob just blind-played a green 1 immediately after this red clue, so she knows that she must have the red 2.
 Cathy holds on to the red 2 for later and discards.
 * Except in rare circumstances, **bluffing is only permissible when you are the person directly before the player who is blind-playing a card**.
-This is called being in *Bluff Position*.
-Do not *Bluff* unless you are in *Bluff Position*!
+This is called being in *Bluff Seat*.
+Do not *Bluff* unless you are in *Bluff Seat*!

 ### The Double/Triple/Quadruple Prompt